miroslavpejic85/mirotalksfu/README.md

 - Compatible with desktop and mobile devices.
 - Optimized mobile room URL sharing.
 - Webcam streaming with front and rear camera support for mobile devices.
-- Virtual Background and Blur Support!
+- Virtual Background and Blur Support: Upload from file, URL, or drag & drop!
 - Broadcasting, distribution of audio or video content to a wide audience.
 - Crystal-clear audio streaming with speaking detection and volume indicators.
 - Screen sharing for presentations.